DariuszDepta/7DaysWalkingChallenge/README.md

 $ pip install yq
 ```

-Now lets query the transaction once again, but with wasm dump filtered out:
+Now let's query the transaction once again, but with the wasm dump filtered out:

 ```shell
 $ sevdaysd q tx 6FE7640A637A8D35C56661A6CDBD9E638C20B50244774F63AF871247A1C72E30 | yq 'del(.tx.body.messages[0].wasm_byte_code)'
 ```

+The transaction looks like this:

 ```json
 {